 As with most things, the earlier you book your travel, the cheaper it is likely to be.

 These are the alternatives to driving on to Le Shuttle through the Channel Tunnel:

 - Book a ferry crossing - Price makes the ferries the first choice Eurotunnel alternative for families with kids, parties of friends traveling together, teams and class groups.
 Back when the Channel Tunnel was only a dream, most people made the short crossing between Dover and Calais by car ferry.
 Two operators still run this route - or the alternative between Dover and Dunkirk (20 miles from Calais) - in new ships with restaurants, bars, children's games rooms, shopping and other enroute distractions.
 Dover to Calais or vice versa takes 90 minutes on P&O Ferries or DFDS Seaways.
 DFDS also runs ferries and from Dunkirk, a two hour voyage.
 And the best thing about it is the price.
-The advance purchase fare from either company, for one vehicle, nine passengers and - if Fido's coming along - the family dog will probably cost less than pizza, sides and soft drinks for four at a popular UK and global pizza restaurant chain.
+The advance purchase fare from either company, for one vehicle, nine passengers and - if Fido's coming along - the family dog will probably cost less than a fried chicken dinner with sides and soft drinks for four at a popular restaurant chain.

 Don't be put off The Channel Tunnel.
 Just be prepared

 Check the news before you leave for your channel crossing so you can decide which of your tickets to use.
 Keep your telephone charged and carry snacks and water in your car.
 Then head for your tunnel - or ferry port - and expect a very European experience.